JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 +---------------------+----------------------------------+-----------------+---------------------------------------------------------------------------------------------------------+-------------------------------+

 ^* This system uses a different wgrib2 version 3.1.1 than the default 2.0.8.

-^** This system uses a different version of spack-stack (mostly newer), which is usually the case when we onboard a new system in between spack-stack releases.

 For questions or problems, please consult the known issues in :numref:`Section %s <KnownIssues>`, the currently open GitHub `issues <https://github.com/jcsda/spack-stack/issues>`_ and `discussions <https://github.com/jcsda/spack-stack/discussions>`_ first.